-EADACPA Proceedings
+Elder Abuse and Dependent Adult Civil Protection Act Proceedings (EADACPA)

-A. Where a conservator of the person and/or estate has been appointed, any EADACPA action can be filed by petition in the Probate Court and will be part of the conservatorship case file.

-- 1. The petition will be set for hearing at least 30-days away, on the Miscellaneous Probate calendar. - 2.
-Notice of Hearing, pursuant to applicable statutes, must be filed prior to the hearing.

-B. If a jury trial is demanded, or if the time estimate exceeds what Probate Court has the ability to hear, and the matter does not settle, at the Case Management Conference, the matter will be reassigned to an available Civil department.

-C. If the conservatee dies while an action is pending in the Probate Court, the Probate Court will retain jurisdiction of the action in the conservatorship case file.
+- A. Where a conservator of the person and/or estate has been appointed, any EADACPA action can be filed by petition, in pleading format, in the Probate Court and will be part of the conservatorship case file.
+Mandatory Judicial Council forms to request elder or dependent adult abuse restraining orders (CLETS-TEA or TEF) must be filed in the civil division. - 1.
+The petition will be set for hearing at least 30-days away, on the Miscellaneous Probate calendar. - Notice of Hearing, pursuant to applicable statutes, must be filed prior to the hearing. - B. If a jury trial is demanded, or if the time estimate exceeds what Probate Court has the ability to hear, and the matter does not settle, at the Case Management Conference, the matter will be reassigned to an available Civil department. - C. If the conservatee dies while an action is pending in the Probate Court, the Probate Court will retain jurisdiction of the action in the conservatorship case file.
 (Prob.
-Code, § 2630.)

-1. A personal representative or successor in interest to the conservatee must substitute in.
+Code, § 2630.) - 1.
+A personal representative or successor in interest to the conservatee must substitute in.
 (Welf. & Inst.
 Code, § 15657.3.)

 (Adopted 1/1/2005; Renum.
 1/1/2006; Rev. 1/1/2012; Renum.
-1/1/2014; Rev. 1/1/2020)
+1/1/2014; Rev. 1/1/2020; Rev. 1/1/2025)